-The contest is open to any student enrolled in a participating secondary school in the Grand Erie or Brant Haldimand Norfolk Catholic District School Board (BHNCDSB) district in the 2017/18 academic year.
+The contest is open to any student enrolled in a participating secondary school in the Grand Erie or Brant Haldimand Norfolk Catholic District School Board (BHNCDSB) districts.

 This includes “category two” students who reside and study in the catchment area of these boards such as those at adult learning facilities, private schools and homeschools (see below for details on entry for category two students).

 Interested students must submit their stories to their high school's respective selection process which will be determined by each school and be made known to all prospective contestants prior to their engagement with the contest.